What is the Maker Movement and How Did Makerfest Celebrate It?

 How Makerfest Came to Be

-The organizers originally proposed an EdCamp with a makerspace at its core.
-As we have come to say it, "the makerspace ate the EdCamp" as the event evolved inside out, with learning surrounded by making.
-The founders reached out to their network of Awesome People (especially Larry Cocco, formerly of the Department of Education, who continues to advise and encourage) and naively cold contacted friendly strangers; the event quickly took shape based on their feedback.
-Armed with little more than a short description, vision, and lots of enthusiasm, makers and sponsors signed on, and JSMF15 became a success based on a belief in each other and the incredible ethos of selfless sharing that makers embody.
+In order to help teachers, community members, and fellow administrators understand the importance of the maker movement on education, the organizers originally proposed an EdCamp with a makerspace at its core.
+As they came to say it, "the makerspace ate the EdCamp" as the event grew inside out, with learning experienced through making.
+The founders reached out to their Network of Awesome People (especially Larry Cocco, then at the NJ Department of Education, who is still an inspiration and collaborator) and innocently cold contacted friendly strangers.
+Armed with little more than a short description, a vision, and lots of enthusiasm, makers and sponsors signed on.
+The first JSMF in 2015 became a success based on a belief in each other and the incredible ethos of selfless sharing that makers embody.

 The Jersey Shore Makerfest Vision

-At the core of this event has been the global maker movement and makerspace concept, in which attendees are not just witnesses to making, but experience it in an interactive, open ended, and often self directed environment, with a spirit of sharing, exploration, and fun.
+At the core of this event has been the global maker movement and makerspace concept.
+Attendees are not just witnesses to making, but experience it in an interactive, open ended, and often self directed environment, with a spirit of sharing, exploration, and fun.

 Our vision has been to create a diverse and inclusive community whose members see themselves as creators, collaborators, innovators and makers of solutions.